wislon/xamarin-android-use-removable-sd-card/README.md

 The example solution in this repo ties this all together, with a simple UI to show the mount point of a removable SD card (as pertains to my SGS I, SGS II and a couple of other devices I've tried).
 I hope it's of use to someone.
 And if you find any funky-named removable SD card mounts which the hacky parsing we did above wouldn't have caught, please add it, and send through pull request! :)

 ### Damn You Android KitKat!
-One caveat: __Android KitKat (aka 4.4, aka level 19, and presumably higher)__ won't let you __write__ to this removable disk.
+One caveat: __Android KitKat (aka 4.4, aka level 19, and presumably higher)__ won't let you __write__ to wherever you like on this removable disk.
 Ironically, earlier, more primitive versions of Android do.

-Why did they do this?
-I'm not really sure.
-Maybe it's an 'everything you store on our non-removable-poorly-named-externally-available-internal-storage are belong to us!'.
-Maybe they're tired of removable SD cards.
-Maybe it's a cost-cutting thing.
-Maybe they want to try and force people to shift their stuff into Google's cloud.
-I dunno... maybe I've got the wrong end of the stick this time too.

-But it's my foot, I should be able to shoot myself in it if I want to, right?
+### Google Y U No Allow Access To SD Cards in KitKat?!
+The general consensus seems to be for security reasons.
+Basically stopping random or rogue apps from writing to places they don't own.
+There are some patches and apps which can fix this for you, but they all appear to require rooting your device.
+KitKat doesn't block you completely from writing to the SD card, but it means you have to make sure your data is stored somewhere "private" to the app.
+This will be someplace like [externalSdpath]/Android/data/your.package.name/files/yourFolderName.

+There's some more information on [Google](https://www.google.com/search?q=android+kitkat+SD+card), some apps [here](https://play.google.com/store/apps/details?id=com.geeksoft.extcardpatch&hl=en) and [here](https://play.google.com/store/apps/details?id=nextapp.sdfix&hl=en) which may help you figure out what you'll need to do to make it work.
+And there's some explanations of what other app developers have done to 'fix' their apps over here at [BeyondPod](http://www.beyondpod.com/Android/help/FAQKitKatSDReadOnly.htm) and [doubleTwist](https://www.doubletwist.com/help/question/what-are-the-changes-to-sd-card-support-in-android-44-kitkat/).
+Unfortunately, it looks like your users will now also lose whatever data your app has generated if you put your data in these sandboxed folders (though app upgrades are fine).

+_Note: I'm not affiliated with any of these devs or apps_

 _Everything in here is released as OSS under the MIT license, so feel free to use it any way you like._